Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/faq.md

 | AuthorizationFailed: The client 'bekeh@contoso.com' with object id 'eac01513-cbdf-42a6-8b81-ba4ed3eb6414' does not have authorization to perform action 'Microsoft.Resources/subscriptions/resourcegroups/write' over scope '/subscriptions/abcd1234-ef56-ghijklm78901/resourcegroups/bokehrg'. | <ul><li>[Contact your subscription admin](#how-to-contact-subscription-admin)</li><li>Once you are granted proper authorization, you can [retry the provisioning step](#how-to-retry-a-failed-provisioning-step)</li></ul> |
 | RequestDisallowedByPolicy: Resource 'ivrbottevbe7nvhqta2' was disallowed by policy.
 Policy identifiers: "policyDefinitionId":"/providers/Microsoft.Authorization/policyDefinitions/..." | <ul><li>[Contact your subscription admin](#how-to-contact-subscription-admin)</li><li>Once you are granted proper authorization, you can [retry the provisioning step](#how-to-retry-a-failed-provisioning-step)</li></ul> |

+### ResourceGroupNotFound
+### ResourceGroupBeingDeleted
+"ResourceGroupNotFound" and "ResourceGroupBeingDeleted" happen when someone manual deletes the resource group from Azure portal in the middle of solution provisioning.
+In this case, the CIQS solution deployment status will be signified as "Interrupted".
+For more information, please see [Troubleshoot common Azure deployment errors with Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-common-deployment-errors).

+### StorageAccountOperationInProgress
+This error indicates a write operation for the storage account is in progress.
+In this case, the CIQS solution deployment status will be signified as "Interrupted".
+You can [retry the provisioning step](#how-to-retry-a-failed-provisioning-step); if it doesn't help, please consider [contact CIQS support](#how-to-contact-ciqs-support) or [contact Azure support](#how-to-submit-azure-support-request).
+For more information on Storage Resource Manager, please see [Common Error Codes for Storage Resource Manager](https://docs.microsoft.com/en-us/rest/api/storagerp/srp_error_codes_common).

 ### ArmValidationFailed
 This error code indicates that ARM pre-flight validation fails.
 ARM pre-flight validation could fail for various reasons: Some of them are actionable/retriable, such as [quota exceeded](#how-to-request-quota-increase); Some of them are non-recoverable; in this case, please [contact Azure support](#how-to-submit-azure-support-request) or [contact CIQS support](#how-to-contact-ciqs-support).